andressaabreuzup/crystal-typescript-api-stack/docs/about.md

 From an OpenAPI Contract, you have the necessary infrastructure below:

 - API Gateway;
-- Lambdas (each endpoint generate one different Lambda);
+- Lambdas (each endpoint generates one different Lambda);
 - Cloudwatch Logs;
 - X-Ray Tracing;
 - Métricas